 The reality is that very few organizations have the means to prioritize around risk on their own—especially when resources are limited knowledge gaps exist.
 Trusting the expertise of a SOCaaS provider optimizes cost efficiency across your entire cyber security strategy and fills in security knowledge gaps .

 4. Meet Expectations for Cyber Insurance Providers

 The notion of cyber insurance is becoming increasingly attractive for companies of all sizes.
 The market for these policies continues to grow as the costs of even a single cyber security incident balloon out of control.
-But this is still a fairly new concept, forcing insurers to take a cautious approach to risk assessment and coverage.
+But this is still a fairly new concept, forcing insurers to take a cautious approach to cyber security risk assessment and coverage.

 One thing security leaders often overlook when preparing to apply for cyber insurance is the importance of incident response times.
-So many resources are spent on incident prevention only to result in high-priced premiums due to a poor recovery planning.
+So many resources are spent on computer security incident management only to result in high-priced premiums due to a poor recovery planning.
 By working with an SOC augmentation provider, you can provide insurers ease of mind that you’re prepared to respond to potential attacks swiftly and effectively.
 This will help ensure your business is covered and keep premium prices as low as possible.

 5. Analyze Threat Patterns for Proactive Cyber Security